On divisorial (i) classes: Introduction

+One of the major breakthroughs of Nagata was to show that if $G=\mathbb{G}_{a}^{l}\subset \CC^s$ then the invariant ring $S^G$ is isomorphic to the Cox ring of the blow up $X_{s-l-1,s}$, $S^G\cong \Cox(X_{s-l-1,s})$ (see Section \ref{cox}).
+In \cite[Theorem 2a]{nagata1} Nagata proves that on $X_{2,s}$ there exists a bijection between $(-1)$ curves (what Nagata calls irreducible exceptional curves of the first type) and the orbit of the Weyl group under the class of an exceptional divisor (what Nagata calls pre-exceptional type of first kind).

-Nagata proved that if $G=\mathbb{G}_{a}^{13}$, the general linear group in $\CC^{16}$, the invariant ring $S^G$ is not finitely generated.
-This is due to the fact that there is an infinite number of $(-1)$ curves in the Picard group of $X_{2, 16}$, the blow up of $\PP^2$ in $16$ general points, or equivalently that the orbit of the Weyl group $W_{2, 16}$ on one exceptional divisor in $X_{2,16}$ is not finitely generated.
+In particular, he proved that if $G=\mathbb{G}_{a}^{13}$, the general linear group in $\CC^{16}$, the invariant ring $S^G$ is not finitely generated.
+This is due to the fact that there are an infinite number of $(-1)$ curves in the Picard group of the blow up of $\PP^2$ in $16$ general points (which we will denote by $X_{2, 16}$), or equivalently that the orbit of the Weyl group $W_{2, 16}$ on one exceptional divisor in $X_{2,16}$ is not finitely generated.
 We will discuss this more below.